-Over the period 1960-2016, non-native species have become more prevalent in the countryside.
-The number of these invasive non-native species established in or along more than 10% of Great Britain's land area or coastline has increased since 1960 in the freshwater, terrestrial and marine (coastal) environments, increasing the likely pressure on native biodiversity.
+Over the period 1960 to 2017, invasive nonnative species have become more prevalent in the countryside.
+Since 1960, the number of these species established in or along 10% or more of Great Britain's land area or coastline has increased in the freshwater, terrestrial and marine (coastal) environments, thereby increasing the likely pressure on native biodiversity.